Relaxation Protocol MP3 Files

 OR Download Individual Recordings

-Relaxation Protocol Supplies and Ideas
+Relaxation Protocol Supplies, Process, and FAQ

 Choose small treats since you will need so many.
 Most of the time, I use something like plain, generic Cheerios.
 I also sometimes cut treats like Zuke's Mini Naturals in half because they are too big as is.
 Zuke's also makes a tiny version that is really tiny, but they can be hard to find.
 If you can get them, they are really the perfect size for this kind of training.